theobald-software/theobald-software.github.io/_includes/_content/en/bw-hierarchies/hierarchies-extraction-settings.md

 Example: 0CO_AREA (1000) and 0COSTCENTER (0000003100) become 1000/3100.

 **Fetch description texts:**<br>
-Sets the node text in the column *NodeText* based on the system language settings.
+Sets the node text in the column *NodeText*. <br>
+All texts of InfoObjects that have language dependent texts will be retrieved in the language that the SAP source connection uses.
+If no texts exist, the result does not contain any texts for entries of that InfoObject.

 ### Natural Settings